 STAR OF HOPE is a Christ-centered community dedicated to meeting the needs of homeless men, women, and their children in the Houston area.
 Positive life changes are encouraged through structured programs which focus on Spiritual growth, education, employment, life management, and recovery from substance abuse.
 An emergency shelter for women and children is provided and child care and after-school programs for children are offered.
 Along with a development center for men, there are 111 single and family apartments.

 WALNUT BEND ELEMENTARY AND PAUL REVERE MIDDLE SCHOOL Over the years, through Project 180, Grace Presbyterian Church has developed a lasting relationship with these schools.
 In August, a church-wide collection of school supplies and monetary donations for school uniforms is conducted.
-In December cookie packages are assembled and delivered to the teachers and staff.

 GRACE GIRL’S SCHOOL Grace Girl’s School in Kenya, Africa has a vision to provide a future of hope for high school age girls and their families.
 It is a Maasai custom to betroth young girls to older men.
 Often girls are sent to their husband as soon as they reach puberty because of the money given to the family.
 Women have few or no options in the Maasai culture.
 Grace Girl’s School is a boarding school that offers them safety from early marriage and education gives them a hopeful future.
 In their class rooms, they are taught the same courses that students here in the U.S. would be learning.
 Alongside their mathematics, physics, biology, geography and other classes they are taught the word of God.
 They have a Christian education class and their music class is led with a hymn book.
 Their focus on education and spiritual growth will have an impact on their lives, their families’ lives, and those in their community.